Ryan-Geddes/learning-journal/markdown.md

 Contains header, main, footer

 What tags do we use?
-li header
+- header
-li main
+- main
-li footer
+- footer
-li article
+- article
-li p
+- p
-li a
+- a

 Do not use the following:
 br and hr